Skip to content

 Why the network needs the lie — and why Heida is the one signing it

 The IFF network runs primary challenges against sitting Republican legislators it cannot whip.
 The problem is structural: on policy alone, conservative incumbents like Jim Guthrie outpoll IFF-handpicked challengers.
-So the network does not run primaries on policy.
-It runs them on identity.
+So the network runs primaries on identity instead of policy.
 Your senator is not a real Republican.
-That argument needs evidence.
-The 80% number is the evidence the network manufactures for itself.
+That argument needs evidence, and the 80% number is the evidence the network manufactures for itself.

 That is the function of voteswithdems.com.
-Not journalism.
-Not academic vote tracking.
-Not independent watchdog data.
-It is a permission slip — built and paid for by the same PAC running the attack — engineered to give the network’s primary voters a sourced-looking statistic for the conclusion the network has already chosen.
+It is a permission slip — built and paid for by the same PAC running the attack, engineered to give the network’s primary voters a sourced-looking statistic for the conclusion the network has already chosen — and it works precisely because journalism, academic vote tracking, and independent watchdog data are not what produced it.

 John Heida is the operative whose name sits on the legally-required disclosure.
-He runs Stop Idaho RINOs.
-He pays for the dashboard.
-He signs the disclaimers.
+He runs Stop Idaho RINOs, pays for the dashboard, and signs the disclaimers.
 The same X account he controls (@stopidahorinos) republishes the percentages as if they were independent data.
 The IFF-network amplifier accounts (@redrangetv, the Worley campaign) repeat the number from the same source without naming it.
 Heida is the one putting the number in front of voters, and Heida is the only person disclosed as accountable for how it is computed.
 The methodology is his to defend.
 He has never published it.

 What the dashboard shows